vinhnguyen2001/Blue-Cloud/README.md

 ## Port

 * In customer's web: http://localhost:3000/
-* In admin's web: http://localhost:4000/ with default admin account: owner - password: 123456789
+* In admin's web: http://localhost:4000/ with default admin account: admin - password: 123456789

 ## Some screenshot images about customer's web